anatolykopyl/xray-exporter/README.md

       - targets: [IP:9550]
 ```

-To learn more about Prometheus, please visit the [official docs][prometheus-docs].
+To learn more about Prometheus, please visit the [official docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 ## Digging Deeper

 The exporter doesn't retain the original metric names from Xray intentionally.
-You may find out why in the [comments][explaination-of-metric-names].
+You may find out why in the [comments](./exporter.go#L134).

 For users who do not really care about the internal changes, but only need a mapping table, here it is: